Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 **(enumerati aici toate riscurile de proiect pe care le-ati identificat pentru proiectul vostru)**

-* Inadequate Testing
+* Inadequate Testing due to lack of tool knowleddge or an ineffective testing strategy
-* Resource Shortage
+* Resource Shortage in case of tester unavailability due to ilness which could lead insufficient testing coverage
-* Testing Process Delays
+* Testing Process Delays in case of issues with the testing environment which could lead to the inability to honour project timeline

 <h5> Product risks: </h5>